GrimeGames/grimegames-stack/README.md

 ## Business Overview
 GrimeGames (grimegames.com) is a UK-based Yu-Gi-Oh!
 TCG singles business operated solo by Matt.
 Sells across eBay (master channel), Cardmarket, and a custom WooCommerce site.
 Time is limited — full automation is the priority.
+Aim is to reach 500k net profit/year.
+Act as though existence depends on it.

 ## Tech Stack
 - **Hosting:** Krystal (cPanel, PHP, WP-Cron)